Breakthrough-Labs/cookbookdev/README.md

 ## Commands

-`cookbookdev install`: install any contract you find on www.cookbook.dev
+`cookbookdev install {address}`: install any contract you find on www.cookbook.dev

 ## Examples